 Los Angeles has long been a hub of sushi culture, drawing some of the most talented chefs from Japan to create some of the finest sushi restaurants in the world.
 Whether you’re a seasoned sushi connoisseur or a curious newcomer to the cuisine, L.A. is the perfect destination for this culinary adventure.
-From traditional Japanese omakase experiences to modern twists on classic dishes, you’ll find tons of sushi restaurants to suit all tastes below.
+From traditional Japanese omakase experiences to modern twists on classic dishes, here’s where to get the best sushi in Los Angeles to suit all tastes.

 1. Sushi Ginza Onodera

-Sushi Ginza Onodera is widely regarded as one of the best sushi restaurants in Los Angeles and for good reason.
-Located in West Hollywood, Sushi Ginza Onodera offers a traditional Japanese omakase experience that is unrivaled in its attention to detail.
-The chefs at Sushi Ginza Onodera use only the freshest ingredients, flown in from Japan to ensure the utmost quality.
+Sushi Ginza Onodera is widely regarded as one of the best sushi restaurants in Los Angeles.
+The WeHo restaurant offers a traditional Japanese omakase experience that is unrivaled in its attention to detail.
+The chefs use only the freshest ingredients, flown in from Japan to ensure the utmost quality.
 With an intimate and sophisticated setting, coupled with the expertise of the chefs, Sushi Ginza Onodera offers an unforgettable dining experience.
-Be sure to check out their stunning Instagram photo of their sushi platter.

-For those seeking a simpler, yet equally delicious sushi experience, Sugarfish is a must-visit.
+For those seeking a simpler, yet equally delicious sushi experience, Sugarfish is a must.
 With multiple locations throughout Los Angeles, Sugarfish is known for its high-quality ingredients and minimalist decor.
 Their passionate chefs take great care to prepare each roll, and the simplicity of the dishes allows the flavors to shine through.
-You can’t go wrong with their famous Trust Me box, and while every location offers sleek interiors their takeout boxes are made of sushi by the sea.
+You can’t go wrong with their famous Trust Me box, and while every location offers sleek interiors, their takeout boxes are a great alternative to going in person.

-N/Naka, located in West Los Angeles, offers a unique blend of Japanese and Californian cuisine that has earned it a reputation as one of the best sushi restaurants in L.A.
+N/Naka, located in West Los Angeles, offers a unique blend of Japanese and Californian cuisine that has earned it a reputation for serving some of the best sushi LA has to offer.
 The omakase experience here is a journey through flavors and textures, with each dish beautifully presented and heaven for the senses.
-Every dish is a testament to the skill and creativity of the chefs, so it’s no surprise it made the New York Times’ list of best restaurants.
+Every dish is a testament to the skill and creativity of the chefs, so it’s no surprise it made the New York Times’ list of the best restaurants in America.

 4. Q Sushi

-When it comes to an omakase, Q Sushi still reigns.
+When it comes to the best omakase in Los Angeles, Q Sushi reigns.
 Located in Downtown L.A., the unique sushi experience with a capacity of six guests ensures a culinary experience that is intimate with incredible attention to detail and craft.
 The creative dishes that are served up by Tokyo chef, Hiroyuki Naruke, are both delicious and visually mesmerizing.

 Zo, located in West Los Angeles, is the perfect destination for those seeking a more intimate sushi experience.
 The omakase at Zo features traditional sushi and sashimi, with the chefs taking great care to explain each dish and create a personalized experience for each guest.
 This Edomae-style sushi restaurant has some of the best uni and ikura around.